In this guide we’ll look at the best wood burning stoves for the UK market.

 More Detailed Wood Burning Stove Reviews

-The stove is made from cast iron and the brass fittings look really lovely.
-If you don’t have room for a larger stove, then this 5.5 kW wood burner is the perfect choice for you.
+The Cast Iron Wood Burning Stove is made from cast iron and the brass fittings look really lovely.
+If you don’t have room for a larger stove, then this 5.5 kW wood burner is the best wood burning stove for you.
 The single door design looks great and is perfect for smaller spaces.

 The stove is sturdily built with a full cast iron construction and features an integral grate and ash pan.
 It also has an air vent control and can be used with the flue in rear or top positions.
 The glass in the doors is factory fitted ‘Robax Schott’ high temperature glass.
 The multi fuel grate means you can burn coal in this stove, but this can also be removed so you can fit larger logs in.

-This is a superb stove that looks great and produces plenty of heat.
+This is the best wood burning stove that looks great and produces plenty of heat.
 It is also easy to use and simple to clean.
-It is also excellent value for money!
+It is also excellent value for money and is by far the best wood burning stove for you if you have a smaller space.

 This large double door wood burning stove has a traditional cast iron design and a massive heat output of 12kW.
 The large size means you can burn substantially sized logs with ease.
 The stove is suitable for burning wood or coal and is CE certified.

-This wood burner has a high heat output and is suitable for burning wood and coal.
+This 12KW Cast Iron Wood Burning Stove has a high heat output and is suitable for burning wood and coal.
 It features factory fitted ‘Robax’ high temperature glass, an ash pan and air vent control.
 The flue can be fitted at the rear of the top and the stove is CE certified.

 This wood burner looks great when installed and really does produce a lot of heat.
-It is ideal for large rooms and open plan homes.
+It is the best wood burning stove for large rooms and open plan homes.
 The heat permeates the whole house and makes the rooms on the floor above toasty and warm as well.

-This wood burner also provides 5.5 kW of heat and can burn logs or charcoal.
+This Lincsfire Harmston Multifuel Wood Burning Stove also provides 5.5 kW of heat and can burn logs or charcoal.
 The stove is sturdy and well built and has a lovely traditional design with a cast iron body, brass fittings and Robax high temperature glass.

 The first few times this stove is used it does give off a chemical smell, so you may need to open the windows.
 After a few uses, this is no longer a problem, though.

-This stove is slightly larger than the previous one and has an output of 6.5 kW.
+This Lincsfire Saxilby Multifuel Wood Burning Stove is slightly larger than the previous wood burning stove and has an output of 6.5 kW.
 It can burn logs or charcoal and is CE certified.

 Wood Burning Stove Buying Guide